BIGGEST CYBER MONDAY SALE!

 Trend recognition

 One of the pivotal roles of data interpretation is recognising trends.
-Financial Analysts meticulously sift through historical data to identify patterns, be it revenue fluctuations, expense trends, or market cycles.
+Financial Analysts meticulously sift through historical data to identify patterns.
+These patterns include revenue fluctuations, expense trends, or market cycles.
 These trends offer a roadmap to predicting future outcomes and spotting potential opportunities and threats.

 Outlier detection